suhlig/cf-101-for-k8s-users/src/index.markdown

 >1.
 Get credentials for database and put them to secret
 >1.
 Create a Kubernetes spec file with multiple YAML
 >1.
 Apply this file
+>1. `kubectl deployment rollout status --watch`

 <aside class="notes">
+I usually find and copy something from existing Dockerfile Most of databases for Kubernetes use operators or helm.
+They create credentials in secrets.
+And you can pass some property to create a database.
-I usually find and copy something from existing Dockerfile Again copy: service, deployment, pod security policy, networking policy, ingress
+Again copy: service, deployment, pod security policy, networking policy, ingress

 </aside>

 # Deploy a new app in CF